bridgc1/Embedded-Systems-Course/README.md

 - Hardware used: ARM Cortex-M4F (MSP432E401Y) microcontroller
 - Tools used: Analog Discovery Kit (AD3) as a waveform generator and oscilloscope
 - Peripherals: stepper motors, ULN driver board, time-of-flight (ToF) sensors, push buttons, keypads, external and on-board LEDs

+- Final project (Deliverable2): To create a 3D spatial mapping device to graphically reconstruct the environment using a time-of-flight (ToF) sensor for distance measurements and a stepper motor to orient the ToF around the yz-plane.
+Data from the ToF is sent to the MSP432 MCU via I2C communication.
+A push button is used to start and stop the data acquisition process (polling method) and flashing LEDs are implemented to indicate successful measurement and transmission.
+Trigonometry is applied to calculate the yz-coordinates for a measured distance and transmitted via UART to a MATLAB program for scanning and 3D graphical visualization.
+The bus speed is configured to run at 26 MHz by modifying the PLL clock parameters.
+The final project report is visible in Deliverable2 --> SpatialMappingSystem_FinalReport